metaslim/challenge/README.md

 "search-tickets:status=pending" will return any tickets with pending status
 ```

 Currently this app is using Go internal library (encoding/json) which use reflection.
-In the future parsing json file should able to be improved with https://github.com/mailru/easyjson without reflection.
+In the future json file parsing can be improved by using https://github.com/mailru/easyjson (without reflection).